lfaucheux/PyLUCCBA/README.md

     >>> cc.folder_copier(name='examples')
     'examples' folder copied to C:\path\to\folder

-Second, go to `C:\path\to\folder`, where you wil see a folder named `examples` that contains the exact copies of the scripts enumerated in the above table.
-To edit one of those scripts, say, [*study_Grassland_CompensatoryRate.py*](https://raw.githubusercontent.com/lfaucheux/PyLUCCBA/master/PyLUCCBA/examples/study_Grassland_CompensatoryRate.py), right-click it and and select option *Edit with [IDLE](http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/idle.html#windows-in-idle)*.
+Second, go to `C:\path\to\folder`, where you will see a folder named `examples` that contains the exact copies of the scripts enumerated in the above table.
+To edit one of those scripts, say, [*study_Grassland_CompensatoryRate.py*](https://raw.githubusercontent.com/lfaucheux/PyLUCCBA/master/PyLUCCBA/examples/study_Grassland_CompensatoryRate.py), right-click it and select option *Edit with [IDLE](http://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/idle.html#windows-in-idle)*.
 Modify anything you want.
 To execute the script, type **F5**.

 <hr>